kubernetes/enhancements/keps/sig-apps/4026-job-creation-timestamp-annotation/README.md

 1. Inject the annotation on *all jobs* (jobs existing prior to feature enablement and jobs created after feature enablement).
 However, retroactively modifying jobs of existing workloads would risk being too disruptive to existing workloads which may have logic depending on job annotations, so this option should not be considered.

 Both options 1 and 2 will not be disruptive to existing workloads.
-Option 1 is more straightforward and does not risk locking us into adding this somewhat hacky annotation to Jobs indefinitely like Option 2 does.
-On the other hand, outside of the cluster downgrade edge case, Option 2 will ensure consistency within a single CronJob and therefore a more predictable user experience.
+Option 1 is more straightforward and does not risk locking us into adding this somewhat hacky annotation to jobs indefinitely like Option 2 does.
+On the other hand, outside of the cluster downgrade edge case, Option 2 will ensure consistency within a single job and therefore a more predictable user experience.

-After considering these trade-offs, we propose to move forward with Option 1 for simplicity and to avoid being stuck adding this annotation to Jobs.
+After considering these trade-offs, we propose to move forward with Option 1 for simplicity and to avoid being stuck adding this annotation to jobs.
 In addition, the downside of existing workloads having only a subset of jobs with the new annotation will not cause any serious issues.

 ## Design Details